sparkutils/quality/docs/getting_started/connect.md

 Essentially:

 - blooms, these are memory intensive by default but may be targeted for later releases if demand is raised,
-- sparkless is, of course, distinctly Spark `Classic` in nature
+- sparkless is distinctly Spark `Classic` in nature
 - resolveWith
 - validation, documentation
 - enableFunRewrites (they are enabled, by default, on the extension side)

-Similarly, Databricks serverless is not possible as there is no SparkSessionExtension support for serverless.
+Similarly, Databricks serverless is not possible as there is no SparkSessionExtension support for serverless (this is also, of course, true for Classic Quality).

 ## How to build applications against Connect with an Extension?